Implicit Regularization and Entrywise Convergence of Riemannian Optimization for Low Tucker-Rank Tensor Completion: Algorithm and Main Result

 \subsubsection{Initialization by spectral method with diagonal deletion}

-Spectral method is a widely used initialization method in matrix and tensor computation problems \cite{chen2020spectral}, which typically involves the estimation of certain principal subspace from the data matrix or equivalently the Gram matrix corresponding to the data matrix.
+Spectral method is a widely used initialization method in matrix and tensor computation problems \citep{chen2020spectral}, which typically involves the estimation of certain principal subspace from the data matrix or equivalently the Gram matrix corresponding to the data matrix.
 In some statistical settings, directly using the data matrix may lead to a biased estimator.
-Though this is usually not a problem when matrices are nearly square (for example in typical matrix recovery problems \cite{jain2013low, keshavan2010matrix, ma2020implicit}), it does lead to sub-optimal performance for highly unbalanced matrices unless the number of observations is unnecessarily large.
-In the tensor completion problem considered in this paper, the sample Gram matrix is given by $\widehat{\mT_i}\widehat{\mT_i}^\tran$ where $\widehat{\mT_i} := p^{-1}\calM_i\lb\calP_{\Omega}\lb\calT\rb\rb \in\R^{n\times n^2}$ is the scaled observation matrix.
-It is clear that how close the top-$r$ eigenvectors of the Gram matrix are to the target eigenvectors is determined by $\widehat{\mT_i}\widehat{\mT_i}^\tran-\mT_i\mT^\tran_i$.
-Such error term can be decomposed into bias part and unbiased parts as follows:
+Though this is usually not a problem when matrices are nearly square (for example in typical matrix recovery problems \citep{jain2013low, keshavan2010matrix, ma2020implicit}), it does lead to sub-optimal performance for highly unbalanced matrices unless the number of observations is unnecessarily large. { This is the case for the tensor completion problem since for an $n\times n\times n$ tensor, we need to consider its matricization in the analysis which is an $n\times n^2$ matrix and hence highly unbalanced.}